anodyne/docs/upgrade-guide.md

 ### Step 3: Run the update

 Navigate to `{your-site}/index.php/update` in your browser and you'll be guided through the update process.
 Once the update process is complete, you'll be directed  back to your site and will be ready to use Nova again.

+### Step 4: Remove the backup Nova directory

+With the update complete and your site back up and running, you can now delete the `nova_old` directory from your server.

 ## Updating from previous versions